QwikDev/qwik/CONTRIBUTING.md

 Before submitting a pull request, consider the following guidelines:

-- fork the repository into your own account
+- Fork the repository into your own account.
-- in your forked repository, create a new branch: `git checkout -b my-branch main`
+- In your forked repository, create a new branch: `git checkout -b my-branch main`
-- make your changes/fixes
+- Make your changes/fixes.
-- run `pnpm fmt` to lint the code
+- Run `pnpm fmt` to lint the code.
-- commit your code with a good commit message using [using "Commitizen"](#committing-using-commitizen)
+- Commit your code with a good commit message using [using "Commitizen"](#committing-using-commitizen).
-- push your branch to GitHub: `git push origin my-branch`
+- Push your branch to GitHub: `git push origin my-branch`
-- in GitHub, send a pull request to `BuilderIO:main`
+- In GitHub, send a pull request to `BuilderIO:main`.

 # Getting started

 If you are using VSCode, you can install the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 Once installed you will be prompted to reopen the folder in a container.
 All required dependencies will be installed in the container for you.
 If you're not prompted, you can run the `Remote-Containers: Open Folder in Container` command from the [VSCode Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).